ZCS1025/altibase/README.md

 - High performance: Accelerate the performance of your mission critical applications by over 10X with in-memory and on-disk hybrid architecture.
 - Relational DBMS: Function and feature rich with all the tools and relational capabilities expected and required by enterprise grade applications.
 Enjoy the benefits without radically changing your applications.
 - Low cost: Open source costs with enterprise grade quality.
 Lower your TCO with flexible subscription fees.
-- For more information about produc, please check the Altibase [homepage](https://altibase.com/en/product/enterprise.php)
+- For more detailed information about the product, please check the Altibase [website](https://altibase.com/en/product/enterprise.php)

 ### Help
 - [Download](https://altibase.com/en/learn/download.php)